8th Lux Style Awards

 The 8th Lux Style Awards ceremony was held in Expo Center in Karachi, Pakistan.
 The show was hosted by Ahsan Khan, Sana Nawaz and from the members of BNN.
+The 8th Lux Style Awards ceremony was to be held at Karachi Expo Center but due to unstable political conditions, the ceremony was postponed instead winners were announced and photographed at the Red Carpet.
 Some of the film and music categories were removed from the award.